dolthub/docs/packages/doltgres/content/sql/server/replication.md

 take over write responsibilities, at which point the new primary will start replicating new writes to the remote.

-# MySQL to Dolt Replication
+# Postgres to Dolt Replication

-If you have an existing MySQL or MariaDB server, you can configure Dolt as a read-replica.
-As the Dolt read-replica consumes data changes from the primary server, it creates Dolt commits, giving you a read-replica with a versioned history of your data changes.
-See the [MySQL to Dolt Replication guide](../../../guides/binlog-replication.md) for more details on how to configure this.
+If you have an existing Postgres server, you can configure Doltgres as a read-replica.
+As the Doltgres read-replica consumes data changes from the primary server, it creates Dolt commits, giving you a read-replica with a versioned history of your data changes.
+See the [Postgres to Doltgres Replication guide](../../../guides/replication-from-postgres.md) for more details on how to configure this.